16 REASONS WHY I STILL LOVE MY WIFE AFTER 16 YEARS OF MARRIAGE

 Her support on my crazy ideas (athletic, business, and family) is amazing, she has been a fantastic mom to our two kids, calls me out when I’ve pushed the limits, and most of all loves our Lord and has brought me closer to Him.

-We’ve gone through a lot together over the last 16 years.
-Make sure to listen about our past in Episode 004 of the ONE Extraordinary Marriage Podcast because we know that if we have gone through tough times you probably have too.
+We’ve gone through a lot together over the last 16 years (we’ve now been married 23 years).
+Make sure to listen about our past in Episode 004 of the ONE Extraordinary Marriage Show because we know that if we have gone through tough times you probably have too.

 In honor of my wonderful wife I bring to you 16 Reasons Why I Still Love My Wife.